EOSC-Lot-1/een-resource-catalogue-docs/README.md

           prefix: String [required]
           suffix: String [required]
       ```
-    - Returns a list of all Training Resources of the specific Catalogue in the Portal.
+    - Returns a list of all Training Resources based on a set of filters .
       ```diff
         /training-resources
         Params: